 Can you believe High Point Market is upon us yet again?
 It seems like it was just yesterday that we were basking in the glow of new Currey & Company releases last fall!
-More than 200 new products will be unveiled on Friday, April 21, which is preview day at Market, from 8 a.m. to 8 p.m.
+More than 200 new products and all of the bonsai that ornaments them will be unveiled on Friday, April 21, which is preview day at Market, from 8 a.m. to 8 p.m.
 And given the advance look I’ve had, we all have reason for ample excitement!
 The showroom will be open from April 20th through April 26th, so stop by at IHFC M110 on Main Street and say hello.

 Currey & Co Events During High Point